Master of Medical Education (MME)

 Applicants who are kept on hold for capacity reasons will receive priority admission for the following MME programme.

 Over 90% of the course is conducted in English.
 In some modules like module 2 on communication, German is also spoken.
 A good knowledge of English is a prerequisite for participation in the course.
-The programme can still be attended if a participant lacks knowledge of German.
+The program can still be attended if a participant lacks knowledge of German.

 Costs